allegro/allegro.tech/_posts/2016-12-14-MongoDB-schema.md

 [`w`](https://docs.mongodb.com/manual/reference/write-concern/#wc-w) (`wValue`) connection.
 This option forces to wait for acknowledge until the data will be replicated on:

-- a certain number of of nodes
+- a certain number of of nodes,
-- an any node in each data center (with taged nodes)
+- any node in each data center (with taged nodes),
-- and finally in majority of nodes witch guarantees that no data will be rollback.
+- and finally, in majority of nodes witch guarantees that no data will be rolled back.

 Second threat for durability is [journaling](https://docs.mongodb.com/manual/core/journaling/).
-Write operation are stored in journal witch is synchronize with disc every 50 ms for WiredTiger and 100 ms for MMAPv1 *stored engine*.
+Write operation are stored in journal witch is synchronized with disc every 50 ms for WiredTiger and 100 ms for MMAPv1 *stored engine*.
-It means that you can lose writes from last 50 ms (or 100 ms for MMAPv1) when unclear shout down occurs.
-To prevent this you can tern off journaling which is not recommended or set [`j`](https://docs.mongodb.com/manual/reference/write-concern/#wc-j) write concern option as `true`.
-It cause of waiting for journal sync before send acknowledge.
-This flag only applies to master node so it makes sense to set it only when you are not using replication.
-Be careful about setting this flag for all writes, instead I suggest you put this flag only for critical operations if at all (replication with `w` option is more rational).
+It means that you can lose writes from last 50 ms (or 100 ms for MMAPv1) when unclear shutdown occurs.
+To prevent this you can turn off journaling (which is not recommended) or set [`j`](https://docs.mongodb.com/manual/reference/write-concern/#wc-j) write concern option as `true`.
+It causes waiting for journal sync before sending an acknowledge.
+This flag only applies to master node, so it makes sense to set it only when you are not using replication.
+Be careful about setting this flag for all writes, instead I suggest putting this flag only for critical operations if at all (replication with `w` option is more rational).

 This is another trade-off where you have to chose between latency and durability.